scf4/styled-map/README.md

 ## Why use Styled Map?

-Styled Map simplifies your Styled Component CSS cleaner and clearer when using props to alter styles.
+Styled Map simplifies your components' CSS, making your code cleaner and clearer whenever you use props to alter styles.

 ### Without Styled Map
 With Styled Components alone, you'll often do something like this: